Morning, Wednesday, 25th March 2020

 THIS EVENT IS CPD CERTIFIED

-This seminar will discuss the priorities for the UK food supply chain - with discussion on:
+This seminar will be an opportunity to discuss the next steps for the UK food supply chain.

-Progress on ensuring fairness in the grocery supply chain and priorities going forward - with Christine Tacon, Groceries Code Adjudicator.
+- Progress on ensuring fairness in the grocery supply chain;

 - Key stakeholder issues for supply chain regulation:

 - Consumer protection and the future regulation of the grocery retail sector;

 - Fair trading practices - pricing, wastage and market dynamics; and

 - Opportunities and challenges for post-Brexit trading relationships and maintaining consumer confidence;

 - Future-proofing environmental legislation and regulation - food waste, water usage and ecological erosion;

 - Identifying supply chain risks and opportunities for innovation;

 - The European regulatory context - fair trading practice in the EU and globally; and